-Andy Warhol is without a doubt the first name to come to mind when thinking about the pop art culture.
-His iconic work focused mainly on celebrity culture, artistic expression and advertisement, which were all prominent in the 1960’s.
+Andy Warhol is without a doubt the first name to come to mind when thinking about the Pop Art culture.
+His iconic work focused mainly on celebrity culture, artistic expression, and advertisement, which were all prominent in the 1960s.
 He utilized a variety of media including hand drawing, painting, printmaking, photography, silk screening, sculpture, film, and music.